adolfont/Logic-Dojo/experiments/TruthAssignment/README.md

 #### An example of a valuation

-Given that P={p1, p2, p3}.
-A valuation v1 can be defined as:
+Given that P={p1, p2, p3}, a valuation v1 can be defined as:

 - v1(p1)=0
 - v1(p2)=1